AmbeMajavu/Exploring_TelegramBot/README.md

 but you will not get an error when you don't enter those words you will come across this "Oooops, I couldn't find translations for the following words: {missing_words_str}
             "Got another word/phrase for me? 🧐"
-## I have also included a support button, which leads start to my personal telegram in case you face issues
+## I have also included a support button, which leads to my telegram account in case you face issues